 When you use the default sales tax payable account with Lump Sync, the selected tax vendor will be associated with the tax line item on a journal entry.
 Only a single vendor can be used.
-If you pay tax to multiple agencies/vendors, you may not want to use this option.

 - Open the CoreBridge Desktop Sync tool and go to Settings > Settings.